smile-soft/ipcc-agent.js/README.md

 `<path to Smile IPCC directory on the server>/web/`

-otherwise put files to your web server accordingly to web application structure.
+otherwise put files to your web server accordingly to your web application structure.

 ### How to use
 Library's API expose the following mothods: